xryanglab/ORFcalling/README.md

    - ORFrate

-     Run the "ORFrate_run.sh" script.
+     Run the "ORF-RATER/run_ORF-RATER.sh" script.

    - RiboORF

-     Run the "riboORF.sh" script.
+     Run the "RiboORF/run_RiboORF.sh" script.
 We also provide a "generate_CDS_ORF_genePred.py" script to generate the *genePred* file for riboORF.

    - RiboCode

-     Run the "RiboCode/run_ribocode.sh" script.
+     Run the "RiboCode/run_RiboCode.sh" script.

    Note: Users need to change the path of input and output files in scripts.
 Each method will generate two set of results in "result_true" folder (using original alignment files as the input data) and "result_simulation"  folder (using simulation alignment files as the input data), which are available in "simulation_data" folder at google drive.